movementlabsxyz/MIP/MIP/mip-125/README.md

 - Implement graduated thresholds that can be adjusted over time.
 - Monitor proposal passage rates and adjust thresholds if needed.

+---

+### D. Market-Observed Risks

+This section expands on the risks discussed in the previous section by discussing additional risk categories observed across other ecosystems, including [Ethereum](https://ethereum.org/en/staking/), [Cosmos Hub](https://docs.cosmos.network/main/build/modules/gov), [Solana](https://docs.solana.com/staking), [Aptos](https://aptos.dev/nodes/staking), [Sui](https://docs.sui.io), and [Lido](https://lido.fi/governance).
+It discusses selected additional risk categories observed across these systems, that also may be relevant for Movement L1, and outlines corresponding mitigation strategies.

+> The here discussed risks are not necessarily applicable to Movement L1, but are documented for completeness and context.

+#### D.1 Liquid-Staking Dominance

+**Description:** Pooled staking entities (e.g., [Lido](https://lido.fi/)) can amass excessive governance influence, concentrating both economic and political power.

+**Mitigation:**

+- Apply voting-power caps to custodial pools.
+- Require operator diversification and public validator reports.

+#### D.2 Censorship Resistance and Block Producer Neutrality

+**Description:** Jurisdictional or political pressures can induce censorship in block production, as seen with OFAC-compliant relays on [Ethereum](https://ethereum.org/en/developers/docs/mev/).
+See live relay censorship metrics on [MEV Watch](https://www.mevwatch.info/).

+**Mitigation:**

+- Define and publish a neutrality and inclusion policy.
+- Require block producers and validators to provide non-censorship commitments.
+- Monitor inclusion metrics on-chain to detect filtering.

+#### D.3 Epoch Timing and Liquidity Runs

+**Description:** When staking has long unbonding periods (time to withdraw staked tokens) or long epoch intervals (time between validator set updates), it can create liquidity crises during market stress.
+For example, if many users want to unstake simultaneously during a market crash, but the unbonding period is 21 days, this creates a "liquidity run" where users are stuck with illiquid staked tokens.
+Similarly, long epochs mean validator changes take too long to respond to emergencies, potentially allowing bad actors to maintain control longer than necessary.
+This has been observed in [Solana](https://solana.com/docs/references/staking) and [Sui](https://docs.sui.io/concepts/tokenomics/staking-unstaking) ecosystems.

+**Mitigation:**

+- Rate-limited exits and adaptive epoch duration.
+- Emergency pause for redemptions only (not transfers).
+- Publish clear unbonding timelines and redemption queues.

+#### D.4 Parameter-Change Blast Radius

+**Description:** Broad or rapid governance parameter changes can undermine network safety, as seen with the [Cosmos SDK governance module](https://docs.cosmos.network/main/build/modules/gov).

+**Mitigation:**

+- Classify parameters by security impact (e.g., Class A requires audit and timelock).
+- Require simulation proofs for all Class A parameter updates.
+- Maintain an on-chain public change log for transparency.

+#### D.5 No-Slashing Regimes

+**Description:** Networks like [Aptos](https://aptos.dev/network/blockchain/staking) and (historically) [Solana](https://solana.com/docs/references/staking) operate without slashing; both rely on performance-based incentives (Solana is actively exploring slashing).

+**Mitigation:**

+- Replace slashing with performance-based reward modulation.
+- Define uptime and performance Service Level Agreements (SLAs).
+- Enable automatic validator eviction for prolonged underperformance.

+#### D.6 Vote Bribery and Market Manipulation

+**Description:** Off-chain vote markets or direct bribery mechanisms can distort governance outcomes and weaken legitimacy.
+Such behaviors have been observed in token-based systems like [Curve DAO](https://resources.curve.finance/vecrv/overview/) (via "vote-bribe" markets on [Votium](https://docs.votium.app/explainers/voter-manual)) and [Balancer DAO](https://docs.balancer.fi/concepts/governance/veBAL/), where users are paid to direct votes toward certain pools.

+**Mitigation:**

+- Enforce quorum and turnout thresholds to prevent minority capture.
+- Use snapshot voting windows to mitigate flash-borrow governance attacks.
+- Encourage transparency and disclosure requirements for large proposers or bribery markets.

+#### D.7 Cross-Domain Governance Spillover

+**Description:** Application-level DAOs or bridge councils (e.g., [Sui DeepBook](https://docs.sui.io/standards/deepbook), an application-level protocol on Sui cited as an exemplar) can inadvertently influence Layer 1 decisions through token-weighted governance overlap.

+**Mitigation:**

+- Clearly scope governance domains and restrict proposal reach.
+- Require opt-in voting for app-governed assets.
+- Enforce upgrade isolation for core modules.

 ## Changelog